cukminseo/NSLab-CUK.github.io/_pages/1-member.md

 <img align="left" src="/images/ojlee4.JPG" style="width : 180px; height : 240px; margin : 10px">

-O-Joun Lee has been an assistant professor at the Catholic University of Korea, Rep. of Korea, since September 2021.
-He received his Ph.D. degree in Computer Science and Engineering from Chung-Ang University in 2019.
+O-Joun Lee has been an assistant professor at the Catholic University of Korea, Rep. of Korea since September 2021.
+He received Ph.D. degree in Computer Science and Engineering from Chung-Ang University in 2019.
 He also received B.Eng. degree in Software Science from Dankook University in 2015.
-Also, he was a full-time researcher at Pohang University of Science and Technology, Rep. of Korea, from September 2019 to August 2021.
-His research topics are networked data analysis based on unsupervised/self-supervised representation learning and graph neural networks.
-He has applied the networked data analysis models and methods to various unstructured data, such as social media, bibliographic data, medical knowledge base, traffic flow data, etc.
+He was a full-time researcher at Pohang University of Science and Technology, Rep. of Korea from September 2019 to August 2021.
+His research interests include graph mining, graph representation learning, and graph neural networks.
+He has applied graph mining models and methods to various unstructured data, such as social media, bibliographic data, medical knowledge bases, traffic flow data, molecular structures, etc.

 <!--
 * Jan 2023 -- Present: [한국스마트미디어학회](https://kism.jams.or.kr/co/main/jmMain.kci) 상임이사